 Process changes, such as data editing and imputation, may also affect trend analyses.
-For example, users should refer to Section 2.5.11 in the 2021 Consolidated file (HC-233) and, for more detail, the documentation for the prescription drug file (HC-229A) when analyzing prescription drug spending over time.
+For example, users should refer to Section 2.5.11 above and, for more detail, the documentation for the prescription drug file (HC-229A) when analyzing prescription drug spending over time.